mkhan45/swat/report/main.typ

 WASM's `return-call` instruction may be slower than `loop` in runtimes other than Wasmtime.
 It should not be too difficult to transform them directly to WASM loops, and would provide a significant speedup for tail recursisve functions.

+=== Bulk Reading

+Reads always read two i32s at once.
+It might be more efficient to reduce it to a single `i64.load` and use bit manipulation to extract the components.